linrunner/tlp-doc/installation/ubuntu.rst

 The output of :command:`tlp-stat -b` will guide you which package to install:

-* **acpi-call-dkms** *(PPA or universe)* – optional – External kernel module providing battery recalibration for ThinkPads since model year 2011 - e.g. T420/X220 and newer
 * **tp-smapi-dkms** *(universe)* – optional – External kernel module providing battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b` output until model year 2011
+* **acpi-call-dkms** *(PPA or universe)* – optional **(kernel 5.16 and older only)** –
+  External kernel module providing battery recalibration for ThinkPads since model year 2011 - e.g. T420/X220 and newer

 Install the appropriate package either with your favorite package manager or the command ::

-    sudo apt install acpi-call-dkms
+    sudo apt install tp-smapi-dkms

-Replace `acpi-call-dkms` with `tp-smapi-dkms` where suitable.

 .. warning::

-    On Ubuntu 21.10 and 20.04.4 the `acpi-call-dkms` packages in the official repositories are incompatible with the provided kernel 5.13 and may cause TLP battery care malfunction, system freezes and reboots.
+    On Ubuntu 20.04.4 the `acpi-call-dkms` package in the official repositories is incompatible with the provided kernels 5.13 or 5.15 and may cause TLP battery care malfunction, system freezes and reboots.

     Solution: use `acpi-call-dkms` version 1.2.2 from the `TLP PPA`_ or `download from Ubuntu 22.04 <https://packages.ubuntu.com/jammy/all/acpi-call-dkms/download>`_